basharathussain/aspnet-core-on-azure-github-workflow-devops-v2a/README.md

 # Lecture 2
 # ==================
-# Set up Secrets in GitHub Action workflows
+# Set up Secrets in GitHub Action workflows plus Azure WebApp

 [GitHub Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) are encrypted and allow you to store sensitive information, such as access tokens, in your repository.